rooftop-media/ktty-tutorial/js/version1.0/tutorial.md

 <h3 id="b-5"> ☑️ Step 5. <code>draw_status_bar()</code> </h3>

 In this step, we’re going to draw the status bar at the bottom of the window.
+The status bar will be displayed in "reverse-video", meaning the text's colors will be inverted.
-The status bar will be reverse-video, drawn 2 spaces from the BOTTOM of the screen.
+The status bar will also be drawn 2 spaces from the BOTTOM of the screen.

 The status bar will include:
  - the name of the file being edited,